Onofficiel/BorderElectron/README.md

  - Rewrote framework to use the V1.10 framework of Border
  - Now has a bookmarks bar
  - The tab menu and titlebar controls are fixed
+ - Border URLs have become protocols instead of using data: urls